Doro-HD/cassandra-exercises/src/cassandra/echo/README.md

 "Terminating the program" section.
 Now you just need to feed it to the parrot trough it's repeat method.

 #### Extra
 How do we prevent the parrot from repeating the input when we want to exit the program?
-When the input is not the word for exiting the program, we want to terminate the program
+When whatever word you chose for exiting the program is entered, the parrot should not repeat it, otherwise we want to repeat it.

 <details>
     <summary>Hint</summary>